Adventure Education BA (Hons)

 Adventure Education Journeys (optional, year 1): there is a mandatory residential experience in this module at Outward Bound Loch Eil, costing approximately £80 for 3 days full-board.
 This cost is 50% subsidised by the School of Adventure Studies.

-International Expedition Leadership (optional year 3): this involves undertaking an international expedition, which is subsidised by UHI West Highland.
+International Expedition Leadership (optional year 3): this involves undertaking an international expedition, which is subsidised by UHI North, West and Hebrides.
 Depending on the specific plan, you should budget for up to £1000.
 There may be opportunities to gain funds to support this expedition through grant funding sources or sponsorship, which would be your responsibility to obtain.

 What can I do on completion of my course?